savac/tag-cloud/README.md

 #### Tag-cloud for the speeches of US presidents

-This is a project that generates a tag cloud for important speeches made by US Presidents.
+This is a project that generates a tag cloud for important speeches made by US Presidents. <br>

 The pre-requisites for running the code in this repo are:<br>
 Python 2.7.x<br>
 NumPy<br>
 NLTK<br>